At the Edges of the West

 Despite Earthquakes and Flames.

-Intellectruals in Tacoma correspond
+Intellectuals in Olympia correspond

-with intellectuals at Berkeley, OSU,
+with intellectuals at UCSD, USC, UCLA,

-all intertwined via the Net;
+All intertwined via the Net;

 erasing some time-space limits